 This is an out for the insurance company, if you have ever used your lawn equipment or tractor mower off the boundaries of your property, ie cut a neighbors lawn, your mower is no longer covered by the policy.

-Policy’s written on the 2011 forms moved backwards a little in favor of the insured.
+Policy’s written on the 2011 forms moved backward a little in favor of the insured.
 “Motor vehicles” not required to be registered for use on public roads or property which are: (a) Used solely to service a residence; or

-This means you can cut the neighbors lawn and trim their hedge with your trimmer and your cover is in tact.
-But your cover will be extinguished if you cut, say a base ball field or use any of your garden equipment on public or commercial property.
+This means you can cut the neighbor’s lawn and trim their hedge with your trimmer and your cover is intact.
+But your cover will be extinguished if you cut, say a baseball field or use any of your garden equipment on public or commercial property.

-What Type Insurance Do I Need?
+What Type Of Mower Insurance Do I Need?

 I’m not trying to sell you insurance here, my aim is to give you a basic outline of insurance and how it relates to your liability as a lawn equipment owner and user.
-Policy’s are usually divided into Open Perils and Named Perils.
+Policies are usually divided into Open Perils and Named Perils.